thatcherfreeman/utility-dctls/README.md

 **Target Bit Depth**: When Highlight is enabled, Highlights all pixels whose effective bit depth is within 0.1 of this Target Bit Depth.

+**Search Radius**: Choose how far the search window should extend.
+Larger is slower but should be more consistent.

 **Highlight**: When checked, highlights only pixels whose bit depth is near the Target Bit Depth, otherwise all pixels are replaced with their effective bit depth.

 ---